 Timing:

 If you’re visiting on a weekend, keep in mind that beaches near the city can get very crowded with local families.
-Because of that, a weekday morning is often a much quieter and more enjoyable time to visit.
+A weekday morning is usually much quieter and also more relaxing.

 Safety: